grafana/loki/docs/sources/get-started/components.md

 The distributor determines the ingesters to which it sends a stream to using [consistent hashing](#hashing).

 It is important that a load balancer sits in front of the distributor in order to properly balance incoming traffic to them.
+In Kubernetes the service load balancer provides this service.

 The distributor is a stateless component.
 This makes it easy to scale and offload as much work as possible from the ingesters, which are the most critical component on the write path.
-The ability to independently scale these validation operations mean that Loki can also protect itself against denial of service attacks (either malicious or not) that could otherwise overload the ingesters.
+The ability to independently scale these validation operations mean that Loki can also protect itself against denial of service attacks that could otherwise overload the ingesters.
-They act like the bouncer at the front door, ensuring everyone is appropriately dressed and has an invitation.
 It also allows us to fan-out writes according to the [replication factor](#replication-factor).

 ### Validation